 The rapid increase in costs associated with attending postsecondary education in the United States is responsible for why many students have become indebted by student loans, the very same tools that allow them to access the college classroom.
 Wealthy institutions could spend their money in ways that make access more equitable, but they choose to cater to the affluent.
 This is sad, and why I am proud to work at Berea College, the first co-educational and interracial college in the South.
 Arm yourself with knowledge—knowledge is the key; the lock is moral outrage.
 Until our country becomes morally outraged, we will not address this problem, and another generation will be lost due to the pandemic of student debt.

-Additional Readings on Student Debt
+Additional Readings/Resources on Student Debt

 - “Student Loan Debt as a Wicked Problem: Moving from Pessimism to Possibility and Hell to Hope,” by Nicholas D. Hartlep

 - “The Neoliberal Agenda and the Student Debt Crisis in U.S. Higher Education,” edited by Nicholas D. Hartlep, Lucille L. T. Eckrich, and Brandon O. Hensley